 |(202) 557- 2727|

-The seasonally adjusted estimate for February is a decrease of 8.1 percent from the January pace of 530,000 units.
-On an unadjusted basis, the MBA estimates that there were 42,000 new home sales in February 2015, an increase of 7.7 percent from 39,000 new home sales in January.
+The seasonally adjusted estimate for February is an increase of 9 percent from the January pace of 499,000 units.
+On an unadjusted basis, the MBA estimates that there were 47,000 new home sales in February 2016, an increase of 23.7 percent from 38,000 new home sales in January.

 MBA's Builder Application Survey tracks application volume from mortgage subsidiaries of home builders across the country.
 Utilizing this data, as well as data from other sources, MBA is able to provide an early estimate of new home sales volumes at the national, state, and metro level.
 This data also provides information regarding the types of loans used by new home buyers.
 Official new home sales estimates are conducted by the Census Bureau on a monthly basis.
 In that data, new home sales are recorded at contract signing, which is typically coincident with the mortgage application.

-For more information on MBA's Builder Applications Survey, please click here.
+For additional information on MBA's Builder Applications Survey, please click here.